ignadv1986/NGS-From-Bench-to-Bioinformatics/02_Mapping_&_Alignment/03_post-alignment_processing.md

 # Post-Alignment Processing

-Once the aligner has generated a BAM file, the data is still "raw."
-It contains biological noise, technical noise, and mapping artifacts.
-This folder covers the steps required to "clean" the BAM before it is used for downstream analysis
+Once the aligner has generated a BAM file, the data is still not ready for downstream processing.
+It contains biological and technical noise, as weel as mapping artifacts.
+This folder covers the steps required to clean the BAM before it is used for downstream analysis

 ## Blacklist Regions and Non-Canonical Chromosomes